(syllabus and calendar)

 Quiz

 Computers are useful because we can harness their speed (particulary in loops of many iterations), and rely on their consistent behavior in program control statements.
-Unlike human beings, they do not get tired, bored, go on strike, form their own opinions, lose their focus on the task at hand, or make errors without a specific reason.
+Unlike human beings, they do not get tired, bored, go on strike, form their own opinions, lose their focus on the task at hand, or make errors unless it is our fault.
 If computers are like a fast vehicle, control statements are the steering wheel.
-Computers are like good soldiers that do exactly as instructed, but we, the Generals, have to give them clear, logical orders.
+Computers are like good soldiers that do exactly as instructed, but we, the Generals, have to give them clear, logical, complete orders.
 In this sense, we direct the power of the computer through control statements.

 if Statement